Changyin Zhou

 • Design and Analysis of Algorithms, CSE, Fudan University, Fall 2005

-• Honor of Outstanding Master Graduate Student, Shanghai, 2007
+• Honor of Excellent Master Graduate Student, Shanghai, 2007

 • Microsoft Certified Systems Engineer (MCSE), 2001